 Resilience is generally thought of as a ‘positive adaptation’ of individuals in the face of a stressful or adverse situation.It is understood as overcoming deeply stressful situations with ‘competent functioning’.
 Mistakenly it is often assumed to be a trait of the individual.
 Most recent research now shows that resilience is the result of individuals being able to interact with their environments and the processes that either promote well-being or protect them against the overwhelming influence of risk factors and adverse conditions, such as maltreatment, poverty, exploitation, trafficking and/or other factors triggering vulnerabilities.
 Resilience is best understood as a mutual process.
 How can resilience in the context of human trafficking be strengthened?
 What are the protective/adverse factors and how are different forms of individual resilience overlooked by authorities, policymakers and rescuers?

 How has the digital age with its social (and other online networks) media hype, including its ‘liking-compulsion’ and ‚ clicktivisme’ influenced the modus operandi of (anti-)human trafficking & exploitation with regard to vulnerability and resilience?
 What ethical, social and policy frameworks (should/must) ensure that Apps (created to offer advice to would-be migrants on job opportunities abroad and/or on how to avoid being exploited or trafficked)) are not used subsequently against the interests of the users?
 Do we need a radical shift in perspective?
-Do we need a new anti-trafficking/anti-exploitation strategy and/or (international, European, national) instruments in order to adequately a
+Do we need a new anti-trafficking/anti-exploitation strategy and/or (international, European, national) Instruments?

 For more information about this event please download our:

 A Social Media Overview regarding this International Round Table can be found here: https://walls.io/IRTvienna (brought you by Act.Now)

 An Audio Recording of the International Round Table can be heard here: